All Aboard to C.A. & C. Depot

 In the late ’90s, Knox County began to explore the idea of taking the abandoned rail beds and converting them to a multi-use recreational trail.
 Now our trail system contains three trails that make up the Ohio to Erie trail which is 326 miles from Cincinnati to Cleveland.

-As you discover areas on the Heart of Ohio Trail, imagine vast woodlands of Black Walnut and Sugar Maples and or a possible encounter with Native Americans as you are searching for geocaches.
-How will you locate it without a GPS coordinate?
+As you discover areas on the Heart of Ohio Trail, imagine vast woodlands of Black Walnut and Sugar Maples and or a possible encounter with Native Americans.
 Can you identify a nearby creek or a tree?
-Could danger be involved?

 History of the C. A.& C. Depot